pjha91275/Quickzy/README.md

 While Quickzy is technically advanced, the following features are not currently implemented for this version:
 *   **Mobile Login:** Currently relies on Email/Google; SMS-based OTP login is a future roadmap item.
-*   **Logistics Sync:** Post-order delivery tracking and live GPS tracking are simulated/not connected to a real delivery fleet.
+*   **Simulated Logistics:** No real products or physical delivery occurs; the system is a functional simulation featuring integrated **Changing Expected Order Arrival Time** logic, but without live GPS or a physical driver fleet.
 *   **Ultra-Scalability:** Some UI components are hardcoded for specific layouts (e.g., the 3-card promo banner) and may require refactoring for extreme modularity.
+*   **Traffic Capacity:** Not designed or optimized for high-traffic commercial use or large-scale concurrency.
 *   **Business Operations:** This is a **dummy application**; payment gateway integration is in test-mode and no real commerce is facilitated.

 ---